vivekbavda/Projects/README.md

 - Your presentation slideshow rendered as a .pdf file.
 **NOTE**: Your entire Github repository will be evaluated as your technical report.
 Make sure that your files and directories are named appropriately, that all necessary files are included, and that no unnecessary or incomplete files are included.

 For your first presentation, you'll be presenting to a **non-technical** audience.
-You should prepare a slideshow with appropriately scaled visuals to complement a compelling narrative. **Presentation duration will differ by market, so check with your local instructor.**
+You should prepare a slideshow with appropriately scaled visuals to complement a compelling narrative. **Presentation length is limited to 5 minutes.**

 ---